- Education Workforce Council

 All our registrants have access to a free Professional Learning Passport (PLP), an e-portfolio designed to help them improve their practice by capturing, reflecting upon and sharing their learning.

-The professional standards for all EWC registrant groups can be found within the PLP.
+The professional standards for all EWC registrant groups can be found within the PLP itself.
 Interactive tools featured in the PLP allow registrants to map evidence, and self-assess their progress in the context of their professional standards.

 If you want to get started with your PLP, read our short guide to help you set up your online account.